 External consulting firms audit the Mineral Resources and Mineral Reserves of the ARM operations when substantial geological borehole data has been added to the previously established database or every three years, whichever comes first.
-During the past reporting cycle the following operations were externally audited:
+No external audits were performed during this reporting cycle.